I used to have a thing for baseboards.

 It meant that not only had the walls been insulated, drywalled, and painted, but that the floor had been finished too—whether carpet, linoleum, or tile.

-This “temporary” condition, along with the rolled-up blueprints of our dream house gathering more of the same dust, has lasted for almost 20 years—and my husband is a carpenter!
+This “temporary” condition, along with the rolled-up blueprints of our dream house gathering more of the same dust, has lasted over 20 years—and my husband is a carpenter!

 The old adage “The cobbler’s children have no shoes” certainly applies to us.

 For the tidy, organized, list-making wife, it is mentally stressful to wake each day to ugliness.

 It is mentally stressful to know there’s nothing you can do about the dirt and disorder flashing like a neon sign that says “This Will Never Change” when all you’ve ever wanted was a beautiful home.

 You become certain no one lives like you do (especially when scrolling through social media!), and no one could possibly understand.